 Brian D. Guralnick, Injury Lawyers | A Palm Beach County Personal Injury Law Firm

 At Brian D. Guralnick Injury Lawyers, we provide experienced legal representation for injury victims throughout Palm Beach County.
-If you have questions your right to financial compensation, me, Brian, personally to discuss your case.
+If you have questions your right to financial compensation, call me, Brian, personally to discuss your case.
 We have offices conveniently located in West Palm Beach, Boca Raton, Boynton Beach, and Jupiter.
 If you have a claim, you can count on our experienced legal team to help you Demand More® for your losses.